markcarey/airtist/README.md

 - *Firebase Functions* There are three types of serverless functions.
   - The first is an HTTPS function that handles requests to the AxelART API endpoints, used to access and modify Firestore data and interact with Ethereum smart contracts.
   - Next there are several functions that are triggered by adding or updating data in the Firestore database, which in turn may trigger interactions with the Safe and Gelato SDKs to execute functions onchain.
-  - Finally, there are two "cron" functions that run periodically.
-These poll the Gelato Relay API for the status of transactions that have been relayed to Gelato.
+  - Finally, there are several "cron" functions that run periodically.
+These poll the Gelato Relay API or Axelar SDK for the status of transactions that have been relayed to Gelato or transported via Axelar GMP.
 Once Gelato reports that a transaction has been executed, the transaction is fetched using EthersJS and relevant data is extracted from the event logs, such as the `tokenId` of a newly minted NFT, or the `nftContract` address of a newly deployed `AIrtNFT` contract for a PRO user.

 ### Ethereum Smart Contracts

-Three smart contracts were written in Solidity for AxelART:
+Three smart contracts were written in Solidity:

 - `AIrtNFT.sol` - This is an `ERC721` NFT smart contract, leveraging OpenZeppelin contracts.
 A notable inclusion is the support for `ERC2771Context` which enables secure permission-based function calls via Gelato Relay.
 Also added are two minting functions which power minting of new images, collecting and transferring `pAInt` or `WETH` tokens when necessary.
+- `Transporter.sol` - This Transport contract sends and receives NFTs from multiple `AIrtNFT.sol` contracts between chains, using GMP on the Alexar Network.
-- `AIrtNFTFactory.sol` - This a factory contract used to deploy minimal [Clones](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) of the `AIrtNFT.sol` contract.
+- `AIrtNFTFactory.sol` - This a factory contract used to deploy minimal [Clones](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) of the `AIrtNFT.sol` and `Transporter.sol` contracts.
 This contract was used to deployed the main NFT contract that is shared by FREE users, and also used to deploy NFT contracts for each PRO user when they upgrade. *Fun fact:* _Using the minimal clone approach, it actually costs *less gas* to deploy an NFT contract for a PRO user, compared to minting an AxelART NFT!_.
+The factory contract is also used to deploy a single instance of `Transporter.sol` on each chain.
 - `Streamer.sol` - This contract uses the Superfluid protocol to enable streaming of the `pAInt` utility token, which was also deployed by this contract at deployment time.
 The core function of the streamer contract enables the starting, updating or stopping of a `pAInt` stream to a recipient, while optionally dropping some `pAInt` immediately (not streamed).
+This contract is only deployed to the home chain.

-#### Deployed Contracts (Goerli Testnet)
+#### Deployed Contracts

+Note all equivalent contracts are _deployed to the same address on each chain_.
+The implementation contracts for `AIrtNFT.sol` and `Transporter.sol` as well as the `AIrtNFTFactory.sol` contracts were actually deployed on all chain via the [Multichain Deployer](https://github.com/markcarey/multichain-deployer) contract on the home chain (Goerli for the live demo). _Multichain Deployer is a separate project -- powered by Axelar -- that enables remote deployment of contracts to multiple chains at the same address on each_.

-- (Shared) `AIrtNFT` contract: `0x85ea20193d88A4e4BCb45224CE462029608158c3` [#](https://goerli.etherscan.io/address/0x85ea20193d88A4e4BCb45224CE462029608158c3)
+- (Shared) `AIrtNFT` contract: `0x6a531B4447fB07b10A39E99Fc25b9c2cA63eAA42`: [Goerli](https://goerli.etherscan.io/address/0x6a531B4447fB07b10A39E99Fc25b9c2cA63eAA42) - [Optimism](https://goerli-optimism.etherscan.io/address/0x6a531b4447fb07b10a39e99fc25b9c2ca63eaa42) - [Arbitrum](https://goerli.arbiscan.io/address/0x6a531b4447fb07b10a39e99fc25b9c2ca63eaa42)
-- `AIrtNFTFactory` contract: `0x9d1248BA4EF720da649aE5bFa9cA46311C028af4` [#](https://goerli.etherscan.io/address/0x9d1248BA4EF720da649aE5bFa9cA46311C028af4)
+- `AIrtNFTFactory` contract: `0xB67E29f515106311703c793B98C7459e3198e053`: [Goerli](https://goerli.etherscan.io/address/0xB67E29f515106311703c793B98C7459e3198e053) - [Optimism](https://goerli-optimism.etherscan.io/address/0xB67E29f515106311703c793B98C7459e3198e053) - [Arbitrum](https://goerli.arbiscan.io/address/0xB67E29f515106311703c793B98C7459e3198e053)
-- `Streamer` contract: `0x83D4A49b80Af1CE060361A457a02d057560A9aD9` [#](https://goerli.etherscan.io/address/0x83D4A49b80Af1CE060361A457a02d057560A9aD9)
+- `Streamer` contract: `0x83D4A49b80Af1CE060361A457a02d057560A9aD9`: [Goerli](https://goerli.etherscan.io/address/0x83D4A49b80Af1CE060361A457a02d057560A9aD9)
-- `pAInt` Super Token: `0xB66cf6eAf3A2f7c348e91bf1504d37a834aBEB8A` [#](https://goerli.etherscan.io/address/0xB66cf6eAf3A2f7c348e91bf1504d37a834aBEB8A)
+- `pAInt` Super Token: `0xB66cf6eAf3A2f7c348e91bf1504d37a834aBEB8A` [Goerli](https://goerli.etherscan.io/address/0xB66cf6eAf3A2f7c348e91bf1504d37a834aBEB8A)
-- Example PRO `AirNFT` contract deployed using the factory contract via Gelato Relay: `0xbeccc3e7bfcc3a2071ff4c11ef5eab7d134906f2` [#](https://goerli.etherscan.io/address/0xbeccc3e7bfcc3a2071ff4c11ef5eab7d134906f2)
+- Example PRO `AirNFT` contract deployed using the factory contract via Gelato Relay: `https://goerli.etherscan.io/address/0x5c73f6b7f56137f2c963a3534a0529e63a0b311f`: [Goerli](https://goerli.etherscan.io/address/https://goerli.etherscan.io/address/0x5c73f6b7f56137f2c963a3534a0529e63a0b311f) - [Optimism](https://goerli-optimism.etherscan.io/address/0x5C73f6B7F56137F2c963A3534A0529e63A0b311F) - [Arbitrum](https://goerli.arbiscan.io/address/0x5C73f6B7F56137F2c963A3534A0529e63A0b311F)

-*Note:* the "Transactions" tab on Etherscan shows empty (or almost) for the above contracts.
+*Note:* the "Transactions" tab on Etherscan may show as empty for some of the above contracts.
 This is because almost all transactions are executed via Gelato Relay.
 As such, you can view the "Internal Transactions" tab to view the activity on these contracts.

 ### Quick Links for Code